adamsilver/fdpb/02-Checkout.md

 It puts unnecessary friction up front, for no gain at this point in time.
 Remember when we said earlier that we would offer a faster checkout experience next time?
 That's because we have the user's details in order to do this.

 But the first time they place an order, we don't have those details.
-This is why we religiously ask ourselves *why are we asking for it?*

-In this case, why are we asking users to register first?
+This is why we religiously ask ourselves *why are we asking for it?* In this case, why are we asking users to register first?
 The answer to that question is invariably uncompelling.

-By all means get users to sign up, by giving them genuine value, but do so on the confirmation page.
-We should always be looking to lower barriers, and we can only do that by asking ourselves these questions on a regular basis.
+By all means get users to sign up, by giving them genuine value, but do so at the end of a journey.
+The ease of the journey itself should build trust in the process (if we design it right).

 ## Progress indicators